 As the name suggests this is a place for furry guys and their friends and admirers.
 This is the sister bar of the homonymous venue in Sitges.
 There is a busy bar upstairs but the action is downstairs, where punters can find a large maze, dark spaces and play areas.

-We really liked Benidorm Pride.
-I have been to many Pride events but this one really hit me for its inclusiveness and its relaxed character.
+I have been to many Pride events and the Benidorm one hits me for its inclusiveness and its relaxed character.
 Other events may boasts bigger things, bigger PA's, bigger muscles (literally) and bigger budgets.
 But to be in a place where you see everyone, tall or short, gay or straight, male or female, wearing jeans or in full drag, side by side and having a good time is a real bonus!
 They should change the event's tagline in 'come as you are', because it was – truly – a lesson in inclusiveness and unpretentiousness.
-I look forward to visiting again in 2017!